Home

 3. This notice may not be removed or altered from any code distribution, including altered code versions.

-4. This code and altered code versions may not be used by companies, individuals or in software whose primary or partial purpose is to:
+4. This code and altered code versions may not be used by groups, companies, individuals or in software whose primary or partial purpose is to:

 1. Won't this be overly restrictive as to use?

 Perhaps.
-The restrictions placed upon GNU licensed software are more severe.
+The restrictions placed upon GPL licensed software are more severe.
 The above license allows use in the vast majority of scenarios, commercial or otherwise.
 If restrictions were a cause of software demise, I would expect GPL software to be a death knell for a project.
 Yet here we are.

-4. What's the point of ethical licenses?
+2. What's the point of ethical licenses?
 They'll all conflict with each other and be incompatible anyway.

-7. Why is there no clause regarding discrimination eg. along gender lines, etc?
+4. Why is there no clause regarding discrimination eg. along gender lines, etc?

-9. Cryptocurrency isn't that bad is it?
+5. Cryptocurrency isn't that bad is it?

 Contact: footer

-plf:: library and this page Copyright (c) 2024, Matthew Bentley
+plf:: library and this page Copyright (c) 2025, Matthew Bentley